StarArawn/bevy_render_book/src/chapter_1_1.md

 # Pipelines and Bindings

-Bevy, like many other game engines and or API's, has a concept of a rendering pipeline.
+Bevy, like many other game engines and or APIs, has a concept of a rendering pipeline.
 A render pipeline's sole job is to provide information to the GPU about how and what it is rendering.

 Bevy has two pipelines, a render pipeline, and a compute pipeline.
 In the future, there might be more pipelines created to provide additional functionality.
 In simple terms, a pipeline, is a CPU representation of the shader you are using, along with any additional information the GPU needs to know.